 Hibiscus Brunch Cocktail is flavored with pear vodka to make it sweet, fruity, and extra girly.
 All your party guests will be impressed by this one.

 A good brunch starts with a cocktail, right?
 Everyone is familiar with mimosas, which are perfect for brunch.
+I love this striking blue Jack Frost mimosa.
 And sangria is always good, whether is brunch, lunch, or dinner.

-I mixed it up a little with these pretty pink drinks.
-A hibiscus pear cocktail would be perfect for a Mother’s Day brunch and would be so fun for a girl’s night out, a spa day, a bachelorette party, or a wedding shower.
+Try mixing it up a little with these pretty pink drinks.
+A hibiscus pear cocktail is perfect for a Mother’s Day brunch and is so fun for a girl’s night out, a spa day, a bachelorette party, or a wedding shower.

-And aren’t they pretty?
-So easy, too, with only three ingredients.
+Aren’t the hibiscus pretty?
+This cocktail is so easy, too, with only three ingredients.
 Find pretty glasses to serve them in so the hibiscus flowers are displayed.
 And all the pretty bubbles, of course!

 These champagne cocktails are fruity, girly and spritzy.
 You can tone them down a little (less alcohol) by cutting back on the pear vodka.

 If you notice in one of my pictures that one of the cocktails is a darker shade of pink, that is due to the amount of hibiscus syrup that went along for the ride with the Hibiscus Flower (affiliate link).
 That will also make the cocktail slightly sweeter.